Supported Browsers & Devices

 The great thing about being entirely browser-based is that we're able to support any operating system that's capable of running one of our supported browsers.

-Whether it's a Unix based system like MacOS or Linux, or a DOS-based system like Windows, we've got you covered as long as you can run an up-to-date & supported browser!
+Whether it's MacOS, Linux, or Windows, we've got you covered as long as you can run an up-to-date and supported browser!

 - Windows: Windows 7 and later